Xiaomi Mi Mix 2S full review

 Key new features in this 'S' model over the previous Mi Mix 2 include a faster Snapdragon 845 processor, a dual-camera with AI and Qi wireless charging.
 It still has the bezel-less (at least on three sides) and also notch-less 18:9 large-screen display we've previously admired, and gorgeous ceramic design that, on the black model (it's also available in white), features 18K gold bling on the rear.

-The Mi Mix 2S has now been updated with the Mi Mix 3, though that phone has officially been announced only in China.
-A UK launch will come later.
+The Mi Mix 2S has now been updated with the Mi Mix 3.

 Also see: Best Xiaomi phones 2018